-Finally, the Release GPU bots use the isolated testing framework to transmit the binaries and data files from the builder to the tester.
+The Release GPU bots use the isolated testing framework to transmit the binaries and data files from the builder to the tester.
 (As of this writing, the Debug GPU bots use the component build, and isolates don't yet support the component build.)
-Running tests via isolates eliminates the Chromium src/ checkout on the test machines, achieving better utilization on the physical hardware containing GPUs.
+Running tests via isolates eliminates the Chromium src/ checkout on the test machines, achieving better utilization of the physical hardware containing GPUs.

 These aspects of the bots are described in more detail below, and in linked pages.

 Most Chromium developers interact with the GPU bots in two ways:

 Sends your job to the default set of try servers. win_gpu, linux_gpu, and mac_gpu, and their associated triggered test jobs, are in the default set of try jobs for both Chromium and Blink CLs.